 Please note that for the safety of our crew, the ship cannot accept any mail or packages addressed to "Any Servicemember" or generic addresses.
 Mail must be addressed to a specific Sailor or Marine serving aboard Enterprise.

 Q. I am a teacher, Scout Leader, etc. and my students or scouts want to show support for the Sailors and Marines aboard USS Enteprise...
 What is the best way?

 A. One way to show support is by doing a good deed on behalf of servicemembers.
 Visit a VA Hospital or nursing home, or volunteer in the local community to help make up for servicemembers who normally would volunteer but are now deployed or otherwise too busy with their duties.
 Many servicemembers volunteer to coach children’s teams, feed the homeless, an aid their communities in a variety of other ways.
 Interested Americans can show their support and honor their military by volunteering in their communities.
 Although many towns do not have a military base nearby, military recruiters are stationed nearly everywhere.
 Local governments and Chambers of Commerce are encouraged to reach out to these local members of the military, invite them to speak at community events, and encourage members of the community to learn more about America’s military.

 Q. I have orders to Enterprise and need to know how to report to the ship.

-A. Please visit the Welcome Aboard page for more information and to be assigned a sponsor.
+A. Please visit the Welcome Aboard page for more information.